 Home site editorial guidelines

-With the endorsement of University Relations, the Digital Communications Council — formerly the Homepage Editorial Board — oversees all links placed on the UO home site.
+With the endorsement of University Advancement, the Digital Communications Council — formerly the Homepage Editorial Board — oversees all links placed on the UO home site.
 The council will evaluate the relevance of links and the effectiveness of the site’s navigation.
 Council members routinely mine the UO’s web analytics and audit the sites of regional and AAU institutions, analyzing them for best practices.
 This provides a chance for the University of Oregon to be innovative when possible but also to avoid common pitfalls.
-The council is chaired by the Director of Digital and Social Media Communications, a unit within University Relations.
+The council is chaired by the Director of Digital and Social Media Communications, a unit within University Advancement.

 A to Z Index